flexera-public/policy_templates/README_GUIDELINE.md

 # README Guideline

 This document provides guidance on how to properly write a Policy Template README file.
 The purpose of this file to help the policy template developer create a proper readme file and expedite the pull request review process.

+The README file is an important artifact of the policy template.
+It is the customer facing documentation and should be written as such.
+The README file should be free of typos, easy to read and correct grammar.

 ## Readme file sections